 What is a Heritage Statement?

-A Heritage Statement is an assessment of the significance of heritage assets, and/or their settings, and of the impact of any development upon them.
+A Heritage Statement is an assessment of the significance of heritage assets and/or their settings, and of the impact of any development upon them.

-The need to produce a Heritage Statement is a requirement of the National Planning Policy Framework (NPPF).
-The NPPF sets out the Government’s planning policies for England.
+The need to produce a Heritage Statement is a requirement of the National Planning Policy Framework (NPPF), which sets out the Government’s planning policies for England.
+Regarding Heritage Statements specifically, paragraph 128 of the NPPF states that:

-“Local planning authorities should require an applicant to describe the significance of any heritage assets affected including any contribution made by their setting”
+“Local planning authorities should require an applicant to describe the significance of any heritage assets affected, including any contribution made by their setting.”

 Who can produce a Heritage Statement?

-However, for some proposed developments, such as Listed buildings, the heritage statement should ideally be prepared by an appropriate professional with the necessary expertise to properly assess the heritage asset and its significance.
+Small works of minor impact require only simple heritage statements that can easily be produced without the need for special expertise.
+However, for some proposed developments, such as listed buildings, the heritage statement should ideally be prepared by an appropriate professional with the necessary expertise to properly assess the heritage asset and its significance.

 Growth Lancashire has the expertise required to produce robust Heritage Statements.
 A case study for a recent project completed by Growth Lancashire can be viewed here.